Don't give up quite just yet

 - Using a laptop or desktop computer, connect to your wireless network.

 Note: If you don’t know your IP address, open Command Prompt and type IPCONFIG.
 Your IP address will show under Default Gateway.
+Also, read our post on how to find your WiFi access point IP.

 - Fill in your login details to enter your router’s settings.